Tusharana03/Torque_vectoring/README.md

 ## Compatibility -
 For best results this package should be run using the following software versions.

- Software      MATLAB    CarMaker
+ Software      version
+ Matlab        2018a
- Version       2018a      7.0.2
+ CarMaker      7.0.2